CONDUCTING INCLUSIVE FACULTY SEARCHES

-Clearly articulated and documented selection criteria are essential to a consistent and equitable selection process (see Legal and Policy Context).
+Clearly articulated and documented selection criteria are the foundation of a consistent and equitable selection process (see Legal and Policy Context).

-A systematic, criteria-based approach to faculty selection has several benefits over a traditional approach, which may emphasize a rapid identification and separation of a top group of candidates.
-The latter approach may lead committees to overlook well-qualified candidates who have different or less common strengths.
-It can leave the committee without clear direction if some top candidates can no longer be considered immediately before or after on-campus interviews, or if the committee decides to expand the pool at a late point by reviewing applications received after the priority deadline.
+A systematic, criteria-based approach to evaluating applicants in the faculty selection process has several benefits over an approach that involves a rapid and possibly intuitive identification and separation of a top group of candidates.
+The latter approach may lead committees to overlook strong candidates who come from backgrounds different from those reflected in the department or have strengths that may not be immediately recognized.
+It can leave the committee without clear direction if some candidates can no longer be considered for any reason immediately before or after on-campus interviews, or if the committee decides to expand the pool at a later point by reviewing applications received after the priority deadline.

 The type of methodical, consistent, and rigorous evaluation approach outlined here has additional strengths.
 Articulating criteria helps ensure that all committee members have a shared understanding of the qualifications and are prepared to evaluate applicants consistently.
 Criteria help ensure that applicants are measured against a consistent standard, rather than a shifting standard, or in relation to a “top” candidate.
+This, in turn, ensures that all members of the search committee have an equal voice and guards against forceful and opinionated committee members from disproportionately influencing the outcome.
 Clear criteria also help establish continuity in the evaluation process as other faculty and students join the process during on-campus interviews.

 When to Develop Criteria

 Committee members need to reach consensus on and establish clear criteria before reviewing applicants’ materials.
 These criteria are the foundation of the consistent and equitable selection process that follows.